Prerequisites

 Installations

-You will need the Rust compiler and Cargo, the Rust package manager.
+You will need the compiler and Cargo, the Rust package manager.
 Install both with command:

 Foundry generally only supports building on the latest stable Rust version.
 If you have an older Rust version, you can update with rustup